acislab/HuMaIN_Microservices/README.md

 Reusable information extraction and image processing microservices.
 Based on [OCRopy](https://github.com/tmbdev/ocropy) and its library [ocrolib](https://github.com/tmbdev/ocropy/tree/master/ocrolib) and [Tesseract](https://github.com/tesseract-ocr/tesseract)

 Containing:<br/>
-1) Four microservices: Binarization, Segemntation, Recognition and Tesseract services.<br/>
+1) Four microservices: Binarization, Segemntation, Recognition (OCRopy related services) and Tesseract services.<br/>
 2) One OCRopy application, which implemented by invoking Binarization, Segmentation and Recognition services.
 Useful for users who want to use OCRopy to extract the image information directly.<br/>

 All microservices **handle images in memory** directly.<br/>